What Drives Government Performance? A Look at the Numbers

 Summary

-These findings aren’t new.
-But they do confirm what many of us have suspected: performance is driven by multiple factors, but some have a stronger causal influence than others.
+These findings aren’t new, but they do confirm what many of us have suspected: performance is driven by multiple factors, but some have a stronger causal influence than others.
 While leadership and financial resources are important, strategy and efficiency are just as critical.
-Understanding these relationships can help governments make smarter decisions – and ultimately serve the public better.
+Understanding these relationships can help governments make smarter decisions and ultimately serve the public better.

-The Implosion of the US Administrat …
+Read moreThe Implosion of the US Administrat …

 The collapse of the US administrative state is not just an American problem, it carries important lessons for Aotearoa New Zealand.
 As Washington grapples with political dysfunction and the erosion of public institutions, we should pay attention to how a weakened state apparatus invites economic instability, political turmoil, and diminished democratic control.
 For Aotearoa New Zealand, th...